About this Blog

 One of these days I will start a new big 3d printing project (maybe a voron or getting into SLA).

-Desktop as of the end of December 2000 Desktop in mid-2001 LiteStep Setup at beginning of 2003 Testing PearPC in june of 2004 Desktop in september of 2004
+Desktop in May 2000 Desktop as of the end of December 2000 Desktop in mid-2001 LiteStep Setup at beginning of 2003 Testing PearPC in June of 2004 Desktop in September of 2004

 While the firefly jars were nice they lacked the utility of a simple solar light.
 The way I had to use epoxy to fix the panels inside the jar was also a bit of an annoyance.
 A light would also need some diffusion to work well.
-I decised to trade a some of longetivity for convinience and lower BOM and start using simple glass jars with metal screw tops.
-The glass should be milky and thus scatter the light of a few warm white leds to give the light a nice glow.
+I decided to trade a some of longevity for convenience and lower BOM and start using simple glass jars with metal screw tops.
+The glass should be milky and thus scatter the light of a few warm white LED to give the light a nice glow.

 Over the few months that I had the printer I changed it quite a bit.